de956/openVPN/README.md

    >PermitRootLogin no

-   To prevent open sessions of ssh connections, edit the config / etc / ssh / sshd_config:
+   To prevent open sessions of ssh connections, edit the config:

+   `nano/etc/ssh/sshd_config:

    >ClientAliveInterval 600